The Great British Bake Off stars and their beautiful kitchens

 Where Bake Off stars cook up a storm

-The Great British Bake Off first hit our screens in 2010 and since then, it has become one of the most popular shows on TV.
+The Great British Bake Off (GBBO) first appeared on TV screens in 2010 and has since become one of the most popular shows on TV.

 Paul Hollywood

 An 'OG' Bake Off judge, Paul Hollywood has been with us from the very beginning of the show and has always been a tough critic.
-Judging with a keen eye and offering the occasional, rather reluctant handshake, Paul has high standards – especially when it comes to bread.
+Judging with a keen eye and offering the occasional handshake, Paul has high standards, especially when it comes to bread.

 Paul Hollywood

-With its dove grey units, wood worktops and high-end appliances, it's the perfect spot to get cooking with the star, who is said to have added a rear extension to his home to create a bigger kitchen and entertaining space.
+With its dove grey units, wood worktops and high-end appliances, it's the perfect spot to get cooking with the star.
+He even added a rear extension to his home to create a bigger kitchen and entertaining space.

 Mary Berry